Skip to Main Content

 Most open search boxes (like the one on Google and the library's search box on our homepage) search by keyword.

-It also means that a lot of false hits come up.
-For instance, if you search just the word "roman", you will get hits for the Roman Empire, romance, the Romanovs, company names that have "Roman" in them (like Roman fashion in London), movie director Roman Polanski, and more.
+• It also means that a lot of false hits come up.
+For instance, if you search just the word "Roman", you will get results for the Roman Empire, romance, the Romanovs, company names that have "Roman" in them (like Roman fashion in London), movie director Roman Polanski, etc.

-This is because the database is only matching what you type in: R-O-M-A-N. It cannot assign meaning to the term, so it brings back everything.
+The search engine is only matching what you type in: R-O-M-A-N. It cannot assign meaning to the term, so it brings back everything that has those letters in that order.

 Subject Searching

-Library resources, on the other hand, are organized by subject.
+Library resources, on the other hand, are organized by subject headingThis works like the hashtag # in twitter (X), except more powerful.

-In twitter, the #hashtag links you to everything with the same tag, but there might be multiple tags for the same idea: #unitedstates #usa #US #america etc.
+• On twitter (X), the #hashtag links you to everything with the same tag, but there are often many tags for the same idea: #unitedstates #usa #US #america etc.

 When you click on a subject, you can be sure you are seeing EVERYTHING that has been "tagged" with that same subject.
 This gets you to relevant resources faster than a keyword search.